Burnaby

 Custom homes built for Burnaby's lots and conditions

 Our process starts with the lot before the floor plan.
-Soils, slope, drainage, sun, neighbours' overlooks, the trees that have to stay — all of it shapes what the home wants to be.
-By the time architecture starts, the constraints are honest, the budget is real, and you know what you're working with.
+Survey, geotechnical, drainage assessment, an arborist walk-through, a careful look at sun and neighbours' overlooks — all of it happens before the architect draws a line.
+By the time a schematic comes back, the constraints are honest, the budget assumptions are real, and you know what you're working with on this specific Burnaby lot.

 How Burnaby's permitting reality affects your timeline